When riders start a new method, then - after practicing the basics a few times - they often say that "their horse gets bored".

-- Without a proper preparation in groundwork, longeing and work in hand, chances are, that we'll have to deal with too much imbalance whilst riding.
+- Without a proper preparation in groundwork, longeing and work in hand, chances are, that we'll have to deal with too much imbalance while riding.

-So if we think there's a problem ahead in the advanced groundwork, or in the other training pillars, we know we should go back to basics, and kill the monster when it’s little!
+So if we think there's a problem ahead in the physical performance in the advanced groundwork, or in the other training pillars, we know we should go back to the groundwork basics, and kill the monster when it’s little!

-Every time we made the base wider, we can rebuild the exercises with even more quality.
+Every time we made the base wider, we can rebuild the exercises and our partnership with even more quality.